Purdue Pharma Agrees To $270 Million Opioid Settlement With Oklahoma

 The first of more than 1,600 lawsuits pending against Purdue Pharma, the maker of the opioid OxyContin, has been settled.

-The drugmaker and members of the Sackler family, which owns Purdue, have agreed to pay $270 million to fund addiction treatment in Oklahoma and pay legal fees.
+The drugmaker has agreed to pay $270 million to fund addiction research and treatment in Oklahoma and pay legal fees.

 Oklahoma Attorney General Mike Hunter filed suit two years ago alleging Purdue helped ignite the opioid crisis with aggressive marketing of the blockbuster drug OxyContin and deceptive claims that downplayed the dangers of addiction.